 Azure DS1 v2 1 3.75 32GB SSD $51.10

-Making these comparisons is difficult to do accurately.
+Making these comparisons is challenging to do accurately.
 We've already seen how the quality of RAM or CPU can vary between cloud providers, so these numbers are not 1-to-1.
-To make matters worse, AWS considers VPS storage to be a completely separate product (wow).
+To make matters worse, AWS considers VPS storage an utterly separate product (wow).

 From what we know, this price chart actually looks pretty strong for Compute Engine.
 GCP machines are substantially cheaper than their equivalent Azure machines.
-The EC2 instances would actually cost more than what we see listed after adding disk space, which means we're essentially paying for an extra CPU.
+The EC2 instances would cost more than we see listed after adding disk space, so we're essentially paying for an extra CPU.

 Does in Fact Compute